 It is important to heat treat the dry cake mix before adding it to the cream cheese mixture.
-Add the dry cake mix to a medium heat-safe bowl.
-Microwave the dry cake mix in two 30 second intervals, stirring after each interval.
-Allow the cake mix to completely cool before adding to the cream cheese mixture.
+To do this, add the dry spice cake mix to a medium heat safe bowl.
+Microwave the dry spice cake mix in 2 (30 second) intervals, stirring after each heating interval.
+Allow the dry spice cake mix to cool completely before adding it to the cream cheese mixture.

 To Store: Store any leftover bites in an airtight container in the refrigerator for up to 5 days.